moodle/devdocs/general/app/upgrading/plugins-upgrade-guide.md

 Other than the changes outlined in this document, there may be smaller API changes that aren't highlighted here.
 Make sure to check the [upgrade.txt](https://github.com/moodlehq/moodleapp/blob/latest/upgrade.txt) file for an exhaustive list with all the changes.

+## 4.1 to 4.2

+Font Awesome icons have been updated to version 6.3.0, so make sure that all the icons you're using in your plugin are still supported.

+Additionally, the `<core-icon>` component has been removed (it was deprecated in 3.9.5).
+If you were still using it, you should replace it with `<ion-icon>` which now supports [using font icons](../development/plugins-development-guide#using-font-icons-with-ion-icon).

 ## 4.0 to 4.1

 There is only one thing to look after when upgrading to 4.1, so it should be a relatively quick process.